api3dao/vitepress-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

   the Auctioneer does not specify which bid will be considered first.

-The first bid that satisfies all of the above criteria for an auction round is awarded the bid.
+The first bid that satisfies all of the above criteria for an auction round is awarded.
 The bidder's collateral balance is deducted and the bid is marked as "awarded" for that auction round.

 The auctioneer then prepares the encoded OEV update transaction for each awarded bid by having the airnodes of the dAPIs sign the winning bid and returning the signature.
-Auctioneer verifies the signatures and ensures that there is strict majority of beacon responses.
+Auctioneer verifies the signatures and ensures that there is strict majority of beacon responses, something which is mandated by the contract.
 It then creates the encoded function data for the `updateOevProxyDataFeedWithSignedData` contract call in `Api3ServerV1` for searchers to use.

-Auctioneer awards all of the winning bids using a single transaction using the persisted transaction count (a single `awardbid` call if only a single bid is awarded and multicall otherwise).
+Auctioneer awards all of the winning bids using a single transaction using the persisted transaction count.
 The auctioneer also sets the award expiration for all the awarded bids, currently set to 60 seconds.

 ::: tip

 While awarding the bid, Auctioneer enforces an upper bound on the number of awarded bids in a single run.
 Currently, the limit is set to 30, which should be enough for practical purposes.